kusari-network/kusari-docs/docs/validator-guides/validator.md

     For more information on systemd you can watch this quick [tutorial](https://youtu.be/N1vgvhiyq0E) on YouTube.

 ### Check if validator is started
-To ensure that the Kusari Testnet Validator process works please execute the following command:
+To ensure that the Kusari Validator process works please execute the following command:
 ```
 ps aux | grep swapdex
 ```

 You should see a similar output:
 ```
 swapdex  8108 9.9 21.0 1117976 419772 ?
 Ssl May17 601:17 /usr/bin/swapdex --port 30333 --name "A Node Name" --validator --chain swapdex
 ```

 Check if your node is appearing in the telemetry UI : [https://telemetry.polkadot.io/#list/swapdex](https://telemetry.polkadot.io/#list/0x811edb0ea924fcec6b9d10417c724d924d1c15a4ca500802a8bc3a02d6ae8494)